V (1983 miniseries): Novelization

-A. C. Crispin wrote a 402-page V novelization in 1984 for Pinnacle Books that combined both the original miniseries and The Final Battle.
+A. C. Crispin wrote a 402-page V novelization in 1984 for Pinnacle Books that combines both the original miniseries and The Final Battle.
 Following the release of V: The Second Generation in 2008, Tor Books re-released the original miniseries' section of Crispin's book, with a new epilogue by Johnson that tied the events of the first miniseries with Second Generation.